Jacksonmativo/SiteOrigin-Checker/README.md

 **What we collect**:
 - ✅ URLs of websites you search for (temporarily, only for analysis)
-- ✅ Domain age and SSL certificate data (cached locally)
+- ✅ Domain age, SSL, cipher, and DNS data (cached locally)

 **What we DON'T collect**:
 - ❌ Browsing history